futureminds-IT/sd_lightbox/README.md

 This extension integrates a responsive and touch-friendly lightbox into TYPO3.

 ## This is just a compatibility fork usable for updates to Typo3 10.
 No support at all.
-You shouldn't use it new installations.
+You shouldn't use it in fresh installations.

 Original source: https://extensions.typo3.org/extension/sd_lightbox/